This article was last updated on the May 7, 2018.

 If we now save our options with the Always Visible option selected and go to the front-end of our site, we'll see our new Skewed Panel menu like this:

 But what if we go back to the settings and set the menu to push content or slide-in?
 Go ahead and set the menu to Push Content save and then visit the front-end of your site.
 You'll see our menu no longer displays:

 That's because when we set any option within Superfly that is slide-in or push-content we also need to set up the button to display which will then allow the menu to be shown on click or on hover.

 At the top of the Superfly settings where it has the navigation items, you should see one called Button click that and you'll see the button settings like this:

 As you can see by default the button visibility is disabled.
 Turn on the button by clicking on the toggle switch.
 Once turned on you'll see additional button options like this:

 When using Superfly with X, the defaults will be fine for the display.
 If you're using a child theme with X or have custom CSS, you may need to modify the margin options within the button settings to get the button displaying correctly.
-Once your happy with everything go ahead and click Save Changes.
+Once you're happy with everything, go ahead and click Save Changes.